giuseppefilippin/jlox/README.md

 - **[Crafting Interpreters](https://craftinginterpreters.com/)** by Robert Nystrom
 - Java Official Documentation: [https://docs.oracle.com/en/java/](https://docs.oracle.com/en/java/)

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork and submit PRs.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⭐ Acknowledgments

 Special thanks to Robert Nystrom for writing *Crafting Interpreters* and making compiler construction more accessible!